rosed2/Workout-Planner/DEVELOPMENT.md

 	1. 4-22-19 Decided to make WorkoutPlan's member variable a vector, not a pointer to a variable
 1. 4-22-19 Found another addon called ofxDatGui to use drop down menus
 	1. 4-22-19 Starting to get ofxDatGui to work, I'll use this addon instead of ofxGui
+1. 4-22-19 Figured out how to create text input field using ofxDatGui